raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 + Inside the function, set the ring choice in the Enigma machine object to be the ring choice that was passed into the function as a parameter.

 + Find the two places where a value is returned from the function (when a match has been found, or when all possibilities are exhausted and no match was found).
-In addition to returning the rotor choice and start position, add code to additionally return the `ring_choice` so that three values in total are returned from the function.
-The `ring_choice` should be the second value returned.
+In addition to returning the rotor choice and start position, add code to additionally return the `ring_choice` as the second value returned, so that three values in total are returned from the function.

-+ In the main part of your program (where your loop originally was in the standalone version), instead create a cluster object on the OctaPi network like this.
++ In the main part of your program (where your loop originally was in the standalone version), add some code to allow the user to input the cipher text, the crib text and the slip ring setting.
+You could either do this via the `input()` function or by collecting the arguments from the command line with the `argparse` module.

++ Create a cluster object on the OctaPi network, like this.
 If your OctaPi network uses a different IP address range to the default, you will need to alter the code to reflect this.

 ```python
 cluster = dispy.JobCluster(find_rotor_start, nodes='192.168.1.*')
 jobs = []
 id = 1
 ```

-+ Add some code to allow the user to input the cipher text, the crib text and the slip ring setting.
-You could either do this via the `input()` function or by collecting the arguments from the command line with the `argparse` module.

 +  Submit the `find_rotor_start()` jobs to the cluster using a similar method to the loop we used in the standalone brute force attack.